The Power of Two Choices for Random Walks: Introduction

-{Theorem \ref{hitexact}} \begin{thm:hitexact} For any graph $G$ and any $S \subset V$, a strategy minimising $\Htwo xS $ for every $x\in V\setminus S$ can be computed in time $\poly(|V|)$. \end{thm:hitexact} Notice that any strategy for covering a graph must specify a set of choice preferences from every vertex for every possible set of vertices covered and thus may have size exponential in $n$.
+Notice that any strategy for covering a graph must specify a set of choice preferences from every vertex for every possible set of vertices covered and thus may have size exponential in $n$.
 This makes the second half of the dichotomy as phrased above sound somewhat modest.
-However, what we show is that even in the ``on-line'' setting where one is given the set covered so far then just choosing the next step (outputting something of polynomial size) is $\NP$-hard. {Theorem \ref{CovIsHard}} \begin{thm:CovIsHard} Given the covered set $X$ and position $v$ of the walk at some time, it is $\NP$-hard to choose the next step from two neighbours of $v$ so as to minimise the expected time for the CRW to visit every vertex not in $X$, assuming an optimal strategy is followed thereafter.\end{thm:CovIsHard} Our proof shows that this remains $\NP$-hard if $G$ is constrained to have maximum degree $3$.
+However, what we show is that even in the ``on-line'' setting where one is given the set covered so far then just choosing the next step (outputting something of polynomial size) is $\NP$-hard. \begin{theorem} Given the covered set $X$ and position $v$ of the walk at some time, it is $\NP$-hard to choose the next step from two neighbours of $v$ so as to minimise the expected time for the CRW to visit every vertex not in $X$, assuming an optimal strategy is followed thereafter. \end{theorem} Our proof shows that this remains $\NP$-hard if $G$ is constrained to have maximum degree $3$.
 To the best of our knowledge, this is the first intractability result for processes involving random walks with choice.

 Our results for fundamental graph topologies are summarised in Table \ref{tbl:results}, along with the corresponding hitting and cover times for the simple random walk for ease of comparison.